buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/PropertySets/Pset_PlateCommon.md

+# Pset_PlateCommon

 Properties common to the definition of all occurrences of IfcPlate.
 <!-- end of short definition -->